ruidongsmile/persistent_laplacian_med_image/README.md

 In this project,
 we focus on two cases,
+i.e.,
-one is the first eigenvalue of persistent $1$-Laplacian
+the first eigenvalue of persistent $1$-Laplacian and the smallest non-zero eigenvalue of persistent $1$-up Laplacian.

 <p>
   <img src="/images/animations_10.png" width="160" />